JamesSkemp/words/content/post/playstation-home-beta-first-impressions.md

 +++
-title = "Playstation Home Beta: First impressions" summary = "Is there any reason to really use Home, if you don't want to socialize?" draft = false comments = true date = "2008-12-26T19:25:00-06:00"
+title = "Playstation Home Beta: First impressions" description = "Is there any reason to really use Home, if you don't want to socialize?" draft = false comments = true date = "2008-12-26T19:25:00-06:00"